Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Astros

 Geraldo Perdomo At The Plate

-- He has hit a long ball in six games this year (4.5%), leaving the park in 1.2% of his trips to the plate.
+- Looking at the 135 games he has played this season, he's homered in six of them (4.4%), and in 1.2% of his trips to the plate.

-- Perdomo has picked up an RBI in 25.4% of his games this year, with more than one RBI in 6.7% of his games.
-He has also produced three or more runs in three contests.
+- Perdomo has driven in a run in 34 games this year (25.2%), including nine games with more than one RBI (6.7%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 58 of 134 games this year, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.